ericpelinski/ericpelinski.github.io/_projects/homework5.md

   vegaEmbed('#vis1', spec1).catch(console.error);
 </script>

-## Plot 2: Cumulative Growth by Agency (Interactive)
+## Plot 2: Cumulative Growth by Agency

-For the second visualization, I focused on the cumulative growth of infrastructure for the top 20 agencies.
-Instead of showing yearly construction, I used a `window transform` in Altair to calculate the **cumulative sum** of square footage.
-This design choice reveals the total scale of facilities managed by an agency at any point in history.
+For the second visualization, I focused on the cumulative growth of infrastructure each agency.
+Instead of showing yearly construction, I displayed the cumulative amount of square footage owned by each agency in a line plot, which I think helps users understand and compare the infrastructural growth of different agencies throughout time.
+To reduce the clutter of having every single agency displayed at once, I implemented a dropdown select menu, allowing users to choose the agency being displayed on the plot.

-To handle the complexity of the dataset, I implemented an **Interactive Legend** rather than a standard dropdown.
-This allows the user to **Multi-Select** (using Shift+Click) specific agencies to compare their growth trajectories directly.
-The unselected lines fade to low opacity, solving the "spaghetti plot" issue common in multi-line time series data.
+Similarly to Plot 1, I used ordinal encoding for the years.
+For the cumulative square footage (the Y axis), I used quantitative encoding because it is representative of a continuous numerical measurement of square footage.

+As for coloring, I didn't use any colormaps.
+Instead, I used nominal encoding to ensure each agency is represented by a distinct color, which helps add interesting visuals for users.

 <div id="vis2"></div>